Patterning Toy Models of Superposition

 We can learn how the system would respond to a perturbation by observing how it fluctuates in the absence of one.
 Fluctuations encode the local geometry of the loss landscape; responses encode how that geometry shifts under changes in data.
 Susceptibilities connect the two.

-Methodologically, this makes it possible to estimate susceptibilities in practice.
-Without it, computing susceptibilities independently for each perturbation would be intractable.
-The covariance form means we never need to actually change the data distribution.
-We can repurpose the same SGLD draws used to estimate the original expectation values:
+Methodologically, this formula is what makes it possible to estimate susceptibilities.
+Without it, computing susceptibilities would require independently varying the data distribution for each perturbation hih_i.
+The covariance form means can instead repurpose the same SGLD draws from the unperturbed distribution we used to estimate the original expectation values:

 In Section 2.3, we described development as a sequence of polygon phases separated by discrete transitions.
 With susceptibilities in hand, we can now examine one such transition with more resolution.